Excavations at Circle 27: - Wood-Martin

 (a) A few fragments of calcined human bones.

-(b) Fragments of uncalcined human bones; pare of a jaw, with molar; fragments
+(b) Fragments of uncalcined human bones; part of a jaw, with molar; fragments of crania.

 (c) Animal bones, molar tooth of ruminant, uncalcined.

 (e) A hammer-stone (sandstone, weight 0.5 lb) with one of the ends showing traces of abrasion; another of the same material; three fragments of quartz, averaging about 0.25 lb. each; a very small piece of the same; and a quartz spar, clear as crystal—a very fine specimen—weight 2 oz.

 (a) Calcined bones not exclusively human, fragments of crania, and two human molars.

 (b) 1 lb, uncalcined human bones, and nine incisors, and seven human molars of different individuals also animal bones and the tooth of a ruminant.

 (c) Numerous fragments of cockle and oyster shells, and a periwinkle shell.

 (d) A small piece of white quartz and a rose-coloured pebble.